 Faulkner University complies with Section 504 of the Rehabilitation Act of 1973 and the applicable provisions of the Americans with Disabilities Act of 1990.
-(The University considers itself a religious institution that falls within the exemption regarding public accommodation provisions that Title III of the ADA provides for such institutions.)
+(The University does consider itself a religious institution that falls within the exemption regarding public accommodation provisions that Title III of the ADA provides for such institutions.)
 Most campus buildings are equipped for and accessible to handicapped persons.
-The University provides reasonable accommodations to students with disabilities.
+Class schedules are arranged and other measures taken when necessary to provide reasonable accommodation to students with disabilities.
 New construction is in full compliance with the Act.